 The technical efficiency of the use of renewable energy sources is connected with the coefficient of the useful action of the process.
 It presents a quotient between the received useful energy and overall invested energy.
-When we talk about photovoltaic systems, the input energy is the energy of the solar radiation and the goal of the engineers is to find such system which in the most efficient way will transform the solar energy into electrical energy.
-The technical efficiency is determined on the basis of physics and it is always smaller than one.
+When we talk about photovoltaic systems, the input energy is the energy of the solar radiation and the goal of the engineers is to find a system which in the most effective way will transform the solar energy into electrical.
+The technical efficiency is determined on the basis of the physics law and it is always smaller than one.